 Ultimately, fellows who have participated in this program will bring the knowledge gained to their own future work and interactions with professional colleagues to facilitate expeditious development of new drugs and/or devices.

-All current fellows will be eligible to apply.
-Fellows should plan to finish this program during their fellowship, and then present their experiences during the ACG Annual Meeting in October.
+All current first– or second-year fellows will be eligible to apply.
+Fellows should plan to finish this program during their fellowship (second or third year), and then present their experiences during the ACG Annual Meeting in October.

 Duration and Funding